Wearable Patches as Part of a Burnout Recovery Routine

 Burned out?
 Recovery isn't quick, but it's possible.
-Patches support your nervous system while you rebuild.
+A wearable patch can be one small ritual you choose as you rebuild.

 Burnout isn't just tiredness.
 It's the complete depletion of your nervous system.
 You're exhausted at a cellular level.
 Everything feels impossible.
 You've lost motivation, joy, and maybe hope.